Fantastic bush walks in the Blue Mountains, Bald Rock, and camping at the Warrumbungle.

 We stayed in the charming town of Blackheath most of the time, and a trip to the Govetts Leap lookout is a must.
 The lookout offers a view of the Grose Valley.
 The lookout is 3 km away from Blackheath, but it's easy to get there—take a short drive by car, walk through gorgeous bushland, or hike the moderately difficult Popes Glen trail.

-When arriving in the valley you have to cross the river a couple of times.
+When arriving in the valley you have to cross the Grose river a couple of times.

 The majestic Blue Gum Forest is the halfway point.
 Many hikers take a tent with them and enjoy a night in the Blue Mountains NP.
 We just brought food and water and enjoyed a lovely lunch under the trees while listening to the fantastic sound of the cicadas.
-Then, we walked another 4 hours, the last part uphill, and we were very thirsty because we ran out of water.
+We then walked for another 4 hours, with the final stretch uphill.
+By the end, we were extremely thirsty, having run out of water.

 Grand Canyon